OpenBfS/UncertRadio/README.md

 values into a modern laboratory information system.
 The csv format is used for data import and export.

-The program’s author is Günter Kanisch.
+The program's author is Günter Kanisch.
 Contact person for questions and suggestions is Dr. Marc-Oliver Aust from the “Federal co-ordinating Office for fish and fishery products, crustaceans, mollusks and marine algae” in the Thünen- Institute of Fisheries Ecology.